-You open the pull down list, and note the third entry from the top, that shows "English" as the secondary label.
+(2) You open the pull down list, and find the entry, a long way from the top, that shows "English" as the secondary label.

 The list is sorted in sequence by primary language name, at the convenience of the locals.
-Depending upon what the local language is, you'll find the secondary language names in a difference sequence - but all that you have to do is to find "English" (not "English (UK)" though!), somewhere in the list.
+Depending upon what the local language is, you'll find the secondary language names in a difference sequence - but all that you have to do is to find "English" (not "English (UK)" though - except for you Limeys - and Aussies are another kettle of fish!), somewhere in the list.

 You may be able to avoid the dashboard, and use the Set Language wizard, directly.